Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 ## Meetings

 Meetings will be organized on Slack, appear on the Google Calendar, and will be held at least once a month.
 Meetings will be conducted at denhac whenever possible or perhaps remotely via video conference.
-Any active denhac member with a special interest in denhac's laser cutting facilities is invited to attend, and any denhac member can elect to be a member of the SIG by simply joining the #sig-cnc slack channel.
+Any active denhac member with a special interest in denhac's CNC router facilities is invited to attend, and any denhac member can elect to be a member of the SIG by simply joining the #sig-cnc slack channel.